 - One has the ability to either switch investment tracks within the same company, or move the money to another Kupat Gemel LeHashka’a fund in a different company without incurring a tax event.
 This allows the fund to maximize its compound interest without any extra fees or taxation, until the money is actually withdrawn from the fund.

 - Should one choose to keep the money in the fund beyond the age of 60, and then take the money as a monthly annuity, all the profits will be exempt from capital gains tax.
 Those wishing to withdraw the money after aged 60 as a lump sum will be able to do so with reduced tax on the profits.

 - Whilst the rate of interest is not guaranteed, similar investment tracks in other investment vehicles within the companies offering Kupot Gemel LeHashka’a have historically far outperformed the interest rates in regular savings accounts in banks.
-Though it is important to note that past performances do not guarantee future ones.
+(Note: past performances do not guarantee future ones.)

 What are the management fees?

 There are two types of management fees that can be taken by the insurance company or investment house.

 - From the money being deposited into the fund each month.